-Maria Montessori Academy (MMA) is a Charter School located in North Ogden, UT.
-MMA opened in August 2010 and offers parents a choice in free public education for their child.
+Maria Montessori Academy (MMA) is a tuition-free public elementary and junior high charter school located in North Ogden, UT.
+Maria Montessori Academy opened in 2010 and offers parents a choice in free public education for kindergarten through ninth grade.

 Maria Montessori Academy is built upon the educational legacy of Dr. Maria Montessori who believed that all children are uniquely intelligent.
 The Montessori Method focuses on the whole child and facilitating the development of the child’s independence and sense of personal empowerment.

-The mission of Maria Montessori Academy is to provide an individualized Pre-K through Grade 9 education that promotes academic excellence founded on the authentic philosophy of Dr. Maria Montessori.
-MMA will craft each child’s education in partnership with educators and parents to achieve higher levels of academic, personal and social achievement, thereby preparing students to become constructive contributors to their community.
+The mission of Maria Montessori Academy is to provide an individualized education that promotes academic excellence founded on the authentic philosophy of Dr. Maria Montessori.
+Maria Montessori Academy will craft each child’s education in partnership with educators and parents to achieve higher levels of academic, personal and social achievement, thereby preparing students to become constructive contributors to their community.

-For more detailed information about MMA and our philosophy, download our MMA 101 PowerPoint presentation.
+For more detailed information about Maria Maria Montessori charter school elementary and junior high, view our Montessori 101 presentation.

 Key Points of the Montessori Method of Education

 - Montessori schools promote respect for children as unique individuals.
 The child’s social and emotional development along with academic development is of great concern.

 - Montessori schools are supportive schools where children don’t get lost in the crowd.

 - Peace education is paramount to the Montessori philosophy.
 Dr. Maria Montessori was nominated for the Nobel Peace Prize three times in her lifetime.